tylerlong/glip-plus-dist/README.md

 ## Upcoming features

 - Send markdown with preview as image
-- Enhancement: After screenshot, allow user to edit. (similar to QQ screenshot)
+- Enhancement: after screenshot, allow user to edit. (similar to QQ screenshot)
 - Send video as animated gif